4 HIV in mother and baby

 2. Should pregnant women start antenatal care at 20 weeks gestation?

-No. All pregnant women should book for antenatal care and be screened for HIV before 12 weeks after their last normal menstrual period.
+No. All pregnant women should book early for antenatal care and be screened for HIV before 12 weeks after their last normal menstrual period.
 This allows for the early diagnosis and management of HIV which prevents HIV crossing from the mother to her unborn baby.

 3. Can a woman be infected with HIV and be clinically well?

 Yes.
 Many people in the early stages of HIV infection are clinically well and may not even know they are infected with HIV.
 Only after a few years of HIV infection will the person become ill (now called HIV disease) if they are not taking ARVs.
 HIV disease is called AIDS when they become severely ill.